Greenpenguin123/Project-5-CS180GLD23/README.md

 ##### Sumbission
 Andrew Lin is our Project Manager and submitted the Vocareum workspace.
-Noelle Medrano sumbitted the Presenation on Brightspace with a link to a youtube Video.
+Noelle Medrano submitted the presentation on Brightspace with a link to a YouTube video.
 Sameer Murthy submitted the Project Report on Brightspace

 ### Documentation for code: https://docs.google.com/document/d/1VwJPnu6EoOC6sgGOipcFLa_z__7mVPm_PjU88PE-jEw/edit?usp=sharing